catamphetamine/libphonenumber-js/README.md

 ## Bug reporting

-If any inconsistencies with the [original Google's `libphonenumber`](https://libphonenumber.appspot.com/) are spot then an issue can be created in this repo.
-Validation bugs should be reported only if they appear after full metadata is generated because with the default metadata the validation of this library is looser than the original Google `libphonenumber`'s.
+If any inconsistencies with the [original Google's `libphonenumber`](https://libphonenumber.appspot.com/) are found then an issue can be reported in this repo.

+Phone number validation bugs should **only** be reported if they appear when using custom metadata functions fed with `metadata.full.json` because by default all functions in this library use the reduced metadata set which results in looser validation than the original Google `libphonenumber`'s.
+The [demo page](https://catamphetamine.github.io/libphonenumber-js/) also uses the reduced metadata set and therefore its validation is also looser than the original Google `libphonenumber`'s.
+That being said, it's very unlikely that any phone number validation inconsistencies could even exist.
+This paragraph is here just to prevent people from reporting "validation inconsistency" issues.

 ## Webpack